OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

      })
 ```

-Now, It's time to run our application.
+Now, it's time to run our application.
 Once application is running, notice that the Blazor application is now served from `/` as Home page and you can access admin from `/admin` as shown below.

 ![Working Blazor App served from Orchard Core](./images/image-004.gif)

 ### Add Orchard Core CMS content to Blazor Page

 In our `OCBlazorLib` blazor Library project, Lets enrich our `/content` page to serve content from Orchard Core CMS.
-To achieve this,
+To achieve this, follow these steps:

-- In `OCBlazorLib.csproj` Add reference nuget package reference of `OrchardCore.ContentManagement`
+- In `OCBlazorLib.csproj` Add a nuget package reference to `OrchardCore.ContentManagement`
+-
 ```dotnetcli
 dotnet add ./OCBlazorLib/OCBlazorLib.csproj package OrchardCore.ContentManagement --version 1.8.2
 ```

-- Add following `using` statements in `_Imports.razor`
+- Add the following `using` statements in `_Imports.razor`

 ```csharp
 @using OrchardCore;